Transonic accretion flow in the mini discs of a binary black hole system: Model equations

 where $\Omega$ ($= u^\phi/u^t = \lambda V^2/x^2$) refers the angular velocity of the flow.

 The mass accretion rate of the flow is derived by integrating the continuity equation $\nabla_k(\rho u^k) = 0$, and it is given by,

 where $H$ is the local half-thickness of the disc.
-The expression of $H$ is obtained by considering the hydrodynamic equilibrium along the transverse direction of the disc as \cite{Lasota-1994-341, Riffert-1995-508, Peitz-1996-681},
+The expression of $H$ is obtained by considering the hydrodynamic equilibrium along the transverse direction of the disc as \cite[]{Lasota-1994-341, Riffert-1995-508, Peitz-1996-681},

-To solve the dynamical equations of the flow, we require an equation of state (EoS) that relates various thermodynamic quantities of the flow.
+To solve the dynamical equations of the flow, we require a relativistic equation of state (REoS) that relates various thermodynamic quantities of the flow (e.g., mass density, pressure, and temperature).
 We assume the fluid system consists of fully ionized plasma, which means fluid satisfies the charge neutrality condition $n_p = n_e \approx \rho/m_p$, where $n_p$ and $n_e$ represent the number densities of protons and electrons, respectively.
-Since for hot accretion flow (HAF), the plasma temperature can reach up to $\sim 10^{10-12}$K \cite{Yuan-2014-529} near the horizon, we employ the relativistic EoS with variable adiabatic index $\Gamma$, as proposed in \cite{Chattopadhyay-2009-492}.
+Since for hot accretion flow (HAF), the plasma temperature can reach up to $\sim 10^{10-12}$K\footnote{Note that the temperature at the inner edge of the disc exceeds the typical threshold for nuclear fusion in stellar cores, which lies in the range of $10^7 - 10^8$ K. However, the mass density of matter in the accretion disc is significantly lower than that in stellar cores.
+Moreover, the interaction time between nuclei is very short due to the short accretion timescale.
+For these reasons, despite the high temperature at the disc's inner edge, the other physical conditions are not favorable for nuclear fusion to occur in the accretion disc.} \cite[]{Yuan-2014-529} near the horizon, we employ the relativistic EoS with variable adiabatic index $\Gamma$, as proposed in \cite{Chattopadhyay-2009-492}.
 Accordingly, the internal energy density $e$ and isotropic pressure $p$ are defined as,

 where $m_p$ and $m_e$ are masses of proton and electron, respectively, and $\Theta$ [$= k_{B}T/(m_{e}c^{2})$, $k_{B}$ is the Boltzmann constant and $T$ is the flow temperature in Kelvin] is the dimensionless temperature.
 Here, the quantity $f$ is given by,